 Today’s letter moves into ELDERCARE which we haven’t touched in over a year.
 Every family goes through times of caring for a major dependency, whether aging parents, or accident/illness of a spouse or child.
-Certainly this is NOT just about elders because age alone won't determine when families need more support.
-So while I mention eldercare please remember this can apply as we care for dependants at any age.
-In December we'll share more also about Disability Tax Credits and how to use Registered Disability Savings Plans especially for ages 0-to-49.
+Certainly this is NOT just about elders because age alone won’t determine when families need more support.
+So while I mention eldercare please remember this can apply as we care for dependents at any age.

 Legal issues can be more thorny than cost of care.
 Consider if elderly parents, needing help in personal care and financial decisions, have given one or two people the Powers Of Attorney while other family members disagree on the POA’s actions.
 Sibling rivalries can inject conflict instead of peace, harming the future of family relationships.
 Children can end up in court where litigation further stresses the family and siphons away the savings which naturally were intended for personal care and family estate.
 (Ref: Foley v.
 McIntyre began in 2003, later reached Superior Court in 2013, and an appeal in 2015, costing near $1,000,000.)
 There must be a better way!